dmyersturnbull/dmyersturnbull.github.io/contents/ref/maintainer-guide.md

 ## Development process overview

-There should be a 1-1-1-1-1 correspondence between issues, feature branches, pull requests, commits to the <i>main</i> branch, and changelog items.
+There should be a 1-1-1-1-1 correspondence between issues, feature branches, pull requests, commits to the *main* branch, and changelog items.
 This simplifies project management, makes development more transparent, and facilitates automation that reduces manual effort and potential human error.
-Complex things are hard; simple things are easy.

 ```mermaid
 flowchart LR